 How has your life experience made you the leader you are today?

-How has your previous employment experience aided your tenure at NaviNet?
+How has your previous employment experience aided your tenure as a CEO and entrepreneur?

-What have the highlights and challenges been during your tenure at NaviNet?
+What have the highlights and challenges been during your tenure as a CEO and entrepreneur?

 What is the most important lesson you've learned in your career to date?